 Field-hunting tip

-Look in hydrothermal polymetallic ore deposits country — that is the host setting where argutite typically forms.
+Look in hydrothermal polymetallic ore deposits country, the host setting where argutite typically forms.
 If you start seeing germanite, tsumebite, renierite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates habit, so train your eye for that shape before scanning the outcrop.